kitpages/KitpagesUtilBundle/README.md

 - send a file to the browser for a download, sending an image or so what
 - ...

 Actually I believe nobody will be interested in including this Bundle in it's project.
+This bundle is globally deprecated.

 It is used mainly by the KitpagesCmsBundle.